fyngyrz/NWS-Temperature/README.md

 I should note that Anchorage, AK, \(`xxxMTRanc`\) did *not* work.
 Despite being well west of where I am \(IIRC my history, Seward discovered it somewhere in Russia.\) So there's that, too.
+On second thought, perhaps they simply want us to take "western region" to mean "south of Canada."

 ## Configuration